emiliosheinz/full-cycle-cloud-providers/README.md

 - **Policy**: A policy is an object in AWS that, when associated with an identity or resource, defines their permissions.
 Policies are stored in AWS as JSON documents.

+### Elastic Compute Cloud (EC2)

+Amazon EC2 is a web service provided by AWS that allows users to rent virtual servers, known as instances, to run applications on the cloud.
+EC2 offers scalable computing capacity, enabling users to easily scale up or down based on demand.
+It provides a variety of instance types optimized for different workloads, such as computing, memory, or storage-intensive tasks.
+EC2 also supports multiple operating systems and integrates with other AWS services, making it a flexible and powerful solution for deploying and managing applications in the cloud.

+### Virtual Private Cloud (VPC)

+Amazon Virtual Private Cloud (VPC) is a service that allows users to create a private, isolated section of the AWS cloud where they can launch resources, such as EC2 instances, within a virtual network.
+VPC provides control over the network configuration, including IP address ranges, subnets, route tables, and network gateways.
+Users can also create security groups and network access control lists to control inbound and outbound traffic to their instances.
+In other words, VPC enables users to build a secure and scalable environment in the cloud.

+#### Subnets

+A subnet is a range of IP addresses withing a VPC, used to segment and isolate network resources withi a cloud environment.
+Subnets can be public, private, or dedicated to a specific resource.
+A public subnet typically allows internet access via a route through an Internet Gateway (IGW), while a private subnet does not, restricting access to internal resources only.

+#### Internet Gateway (IGW)

+An Internet Gateway (IGW) is a horizontally scaled, redundant, and highly available VPC component that allows communication between instances in a VPC and the internet.
+It provides a target in your VPC route tables for internet-routable traffic, and it performs network address translation (NAT) for instances that have been assigned public IPv4 addresses.

+#### Route Tables

+A route table contains a set of rules, called routes, that are used to determine where network traffic is directed.
+Each subnet in a VPC must be associated with a route table, which controls the routing for the subnet.
+The route table specifies how packets are forwarded between the subnet and the gateway, such as an Internet Gateway (IGW) or a Virtual Private Gateway (VGW).

+#### Bastion Host

+A Bastion Host is a hardened instance used to securely access resources in private subnets.
+It acts as a gateway, typically allowing SSH or RDP access while minimizing attack surfaces by restricting unnecessary services and limiting external exposure.

+#### NAT Gateway

+A NAT gateway is a managed network address translation (NAT) service that enables instances in a private subnet to connect to the internet or other AWS services, but prevents the internet from initiating a connection with those instances.
+It allows instances in a private subnet to access the internet while remaining private and secure.

+#### Security Groups

+A security group acts as a virtual firewall for your instance to control inbound and outbound traffic.
+When you launch an instance in a VPC, you can assign up to five security groups to the instance.
+Security groups act at the instance level, not the subnet level.
+Therefore, each instance in a subnet in your VPC can be assigned to a different set of security groups.